EmbeddedSystems-UniversitySiegen/eclab-task2/docs/source/Modelling.md

 - **E[ ]:** Represents "there exists a path, always."
 It signifies that there's at least one path where a property continuously holds.
 For example, **E[ ]** $\phi$: means there's a path where $\phi$ is always true.
 - **E< >:** Denotes "there exists a path, eventually."
 It states that there's at least one path where a property will hold in the future. **E< >** $\phi$: asserts there exists a path where $\phi$ will eventually become true.
 - **p->q:** Denotes implication.
 It asserts that whenever property $p$ holds, property $q$ must also hold.
 It's commonly used to represent system guarantees, such as "if condition $p$ is met, then outcome $q$ will follow."

+### Example Verification Queries

+#### Reachability Queries

+Verify that a certain state in the system can be reached.

+- **E<> Process1.StateA:** There exists a path where Process1 eventually reaches StateA.

+#### Safety Queries

+Ensure that a system never enters an undesirable state.This verifies that a state is unreachable, which can be used to check for conditions where critical failures must not happen.

+- **A[] !(Process1.StateB):** Process1 never enters StateB, where StateB might be a critical failure state.
+- **A[] Process1.var1 <= threshold:** Ensures that a variable1(var1) never exceeds a certain threshold value

+#### Liveness Queries

+Verify that a desirable state is eventually reached.
+This has slightly different semantics from reachability queries, as it ensures that a state is not only reachable but also eventually reached on all paths.

+- **A<> Process1.StateC:** Process1 eventually reaches StateC.

+#### Bounded Liveness Queries

+Ensure that a desirable state is reached within a certain number of steps.

+- **A<> Process1.StateA && clock1 <= bound:** On all paths, Process1 reaches StateA within the bound specified by clock1.
+This query enforces strict timing conditions.

+#### Response Queries

+Verify that if one state is reached, another state will eventually follow.

+- **Process1.StateD -> Process1.StateE:** If Process1 reaches StateD, then it will eventually reach StateE.

+#### Deadlock Queries

+Ensure the system is free from deadlocks, where no progress can be made.

+- **A[] not deadlock:** Asserts that the system never reaches a deadlock state, meaning that it cannot reach a state where no further actions are possible.

+#### Mutual Exclusion Queries

+Verify that two processes are never in their critical sections simultaneously.

+- **A[] !(Process1.critical && Process2.critical):** Ensures that Process1 and Process2 are never in their critical sections at the same time.

+## References

+1. [Model Checking by Edmund M. Clarke, Jr., Orna Grumberg, and Doron Peled](https://books.google.de/books?id=qJl8DwAAQBAJ) – Comprehensive introduction to model checking and formal verification.
+2. [Principles of Model Checking by Christel Baier and Joost-Pieter Katoen](https://books.google.de/books?id=5dvxCwAAQBAJ) – Covers the theory and algorithms behind model checking and verification.
+3. [Quantitative Model Checking - Coursera](https://www.coursera.org/learn/quantitative-model-checking) – Online course on quantitative model checking and probabilistic systems.
+4. [UPPAAL Tutorials](https://uppaal.org/documentation/) – Official tutorials and documentation for UPPAAL.